Hannah has been recognized and awarded on two occasions for her acting. She received:

 *An upcoming role as Deputy Sheriff Ellen Marcus in the to-be-released feature-length film, Big Bad, produced by Eyevox Entertainment and directed by award-winning director, Opie Cooper.
 Stratton Leopold (producer of Mission: Impossible III, Captain America: The First Avenger, Paycheck) was a consultant on the film.
 Big Bad was screened at multiple film festivals during 2015-2016 including Toronto's After Dark Geekfest and the Utah Film Festival where it was nominated for 7 awards, including "Best in Fest" and received a win for "Best Director" award for Opie Cooper.

-*As "Jane Eyre" opposite Kevin Kline in the biopic film, The Last of Robin Hood, co-starring Dakota Fanning and Susan Sarandon, which premiered at the Toronto International Film Festival in 2013.
+*A speaking role as "Jane Eyre" opposite Academy Award winner Kevin Kline in the biopic film, The Last of Robin Hood, co-starring Dakota Fanning and Susan Sarandon, which premiered at the Toronto International Film Festival in 2013.

 *An independent cult horror hit, Rites of Spring, starring A. J. Bowen, which premiered in Hollywood at Screamfest 2011.

 *An action parody, Abraham Lincoln vs. Zombies, starring Bill Oberst, Jr., which was released in 2012.